Summary of what I know and where to get more info…

 Mast Cell Stabilizers

 Cromolyn Oral: Taken as a drink with water usually 4 times a day before meals and bedtime.
+Targets the GI tract.
 Made a huge difference for me, walking became so much easier.
 Many need to ramp up on this drug slowly to reduce side effects, but I didn’t.
 I was put straight-away on 2 ampules/4x/day without complication.
+My doctor also tried me on a higher dose of 3 ampules/4x/day, which may have helped.
+Some POTS patients who aren’t testing positive for mast cell issues are benefitting from this drug.
+A great overview that mentions this: Postural orthostatic tachycardia syndrome and the potential role of mast cell activation by Doherty and White.

 Cromolyn Inhalation: Taken with a nebulizer multiple times a day.
 Using a nebulizer takes time, but if it works, it’s well worth it.

 Quercetin: A flavonoid, which is a plant pigment giving fruits, vegetables and flowers their color.
 This particular flavonoid can provide a mast cell stabilizing effect.
-Many seem to try Neuroprotek first, a supplement made with the guidance of mast cell disease expert Dr. Lawrence Afrin.
-It’s formulated to be highly absorbable.
+Many seem to try Neuroprotek first, which is formulated to be highly absorbable.
 If you see an improvement, but are budget sensitive, you may want to next try a cheaper alternative like those by Natural Factors or AOR.
 General advice is usually avoid citrus derived quercetin, and avoid bromelain.
 I personally didn’t see an improvement with quercetin, but it’s probably worth another try since it’s been a couple years.

 Increase Blood Pressure

 Salt & Hydration: Adding massive amounts of salt to your diet, and when that’s not feasible supplement!
-I write about how to up salt intake here.
+Use the salt and sodium calculator to help determine the best way for you to increase your salt intake, along with a list of popular electrolyte drinks and supplements.
 Doctors recommend pushing for 2-3 liters a day to alleviate POTS symptoms.

 Florinef: Increases salt retention in order to increase blood volume.
-POTSies all seem to have much lower blood volumes than healthy people.
-Has the benefit of reducing the constant urination many of us POTSies deal with, partly due to the massive fluid intake we strive for.
+Those with POTS seem to have much lower blood volumes than healthy people.
+Has the benefit of reducing the constant urination many of us deal with, partly due to the massive fluid intake we strive for.

 Midodrine: Stimulates nerve endings to constrict blood vessels throughout the entire body, thereby increasing blood pressure.
 Can be useful to manage scary drops in blood pressure from standing and even eating.

 Northera/Droxidopa: Another newer drug that raises blood pressure.
 The exact way it works isn’t completely understood, but the drug does get converted by your body into norepinephrine, which is known to help regulate blood pressure.
 This is another drug that seems hit or miss- either patients do great or they seem to react pretty badly.
-Also, being a new drug it can be a process getting it approved by insurance.
+Also, being a new drug it can be a process getting it approved by insurance, but the pharmaceutical company offers support.

 Clonidine: Acts as an alpha-agnoist, meaning it stimulates particular receptors in your brain called alpha-adrenoreceptors, which results in your blood vessels relaxing.
 This may also help reduce heart rate.